 The reading passage's author is convinced that archaeologists have been trying to determine how the buildings were used.
 Yet the professor insists that he is there is none of the arguments about the great house convincing.

-Firstly, the professor disputes the reading's point that the Chaco structures were purely residential.
-He points out that the great houses's outside look like later and many people live inside the great house.
-If hundreds of people live in the great houses, then there would have to be many fireplaces and the lagest one just for only 10 famliles.
+Firstly, the professor disputes the reading's point that the Chaco structures were purely residential—改写.
+He points out that the great houses' outside look like later and many people live inside the great house/the appearance of the great house is similar to other accommodations in other regions.
+However, the lecturer insists that the inside of the great house does prove the residential purpose.
+If hundreds of people lived in the great houses, then there would have to be many fireplaces for cooking. and the lecturer cites one of the largest great houses as an example.
+The number of fireplaces was only for ten families, but around 100 families lived there.

 Secondly, the professor opposes the point made in the reading that Chaco structures were used to store food supplies.
 The lecturer refutes the idea completely.
-He even quotes that is unsupported by evidence because the great housees not uncover many traces of maize or maize containers.
-If the great housess were used for storage, maize may spilled on the floor and had remains of big containers.
+He even quotes that it is unsupported by evidence because the great houses does not uncover many traces of maize or maize containers.
+If the great houses were used for storage, maize may be spilled on the floor and had remains of big containers.

 Thirdly, the reading notes that houses were used as rite centers. the lecturer holds a different perspective.
 The professor explains that it contains lots of broken pots, and the pots in the pile could be regular trash.
-Then you won't want a ceremonise.
+Then won't want a ceremonise.

+Thirdly, the reading notes that houses were used as rite centers, because of a large number of broken pots found. the lecturer holds a different perspective.
+The professor explains that in addition to broken pots, a large number of building materials, such as sand and stones, were found as well, which were constructing materials, rather than for ceremonies.
+Besides that, broken pots may be the regular trash from construction workers, not for special ceremonies.

 The reading material offered three possible usage the Chaco great houses, yet the professor doesn’t agree with the assumption.

-Firstly, the reading material said the houses were for residential use because the appearance of the houses look like apartments.
-But the professor doesn’t agree.
-He figures that the largest house only has fireplaces satisfying only ten family’s request, yet the house could hold more than 100 families.
-The fireplaces found in the houses could never satisfy the people living in the house, indicating it might be not used for housing people.
+Firstly, the reading material said the houses were for residential use because the appearance of the houses looks like apartments.
+But the professor disagrees.
+He figures that one of the largest houses only has fireplaces satisfying only ten family’s requests, yet the house could hold more than 100 families.
+The fireplaces found in the houses could never satisfy the people living in the house, indicating it might not be used for housing people.

+Cooking

-Secondly, the professor opposes the point made in the reading that the houses are used to store food supplies.
-The reading infers the conclusion from many grain maize that were left on the house.
-But the professor says there was few containers found in the houses, nor was the spilled maize.
-So he got a opposite conclusion.
+Secondly, the professor opposes the point made in the reading that the houses were used to store food supplies.
+The reading infers the conclusion from many grain maize that were left in the house/on the floor.
+But the professor says there were few containers found in the houses, nor was the spilled maize.
+So, he got the opposite conclusion.

 Finally, the reading notes that the great houses were used to hold ceremonies because there were quantities of old materials like broken pots left in the house.
 The professor holds a different opinion.
-He explains that there is lots of construction materials found in the houses, including sand and stone.
+He explains that there are lots of construction materials found in the houses, including sand and stones.
 Moreover, there was also lots of regular trash.
 From these facts, he infers that the pots might be used by the construction workers rather than be used for ceremonies.

 The reading passage's author listed three competing theories on what the "great houses" were used for.
 Yet the professor insists that none of the three theories is right.